thanu36/SQL-Books-Analysis/README.md

 The project begins by creating a normalized database with three interconnected tables:

-**Books:** Stores detailed information about each book, such as its title, author, genre, price, publication year, and available stock.
+<u>**Books:**</u> Stores detailed information about each book, such as its title, author, genre, price, publication year, and available stock.

 **Customers:** Holds customer profiles including name, location, and contact information.